erbadaya/ugent-eyetracking/experimental-scripts/psychopy/README.md

 # How to navigate this folder

-There are three folders here:
+There are three folders and a file here:

 ### 1. Audios GraphicsEx